 Information for Education Professionals

-POB’s screening team has excellent rapport with children.
-All members of the Children’s Vision Screening Team have multiple years of experience with children and/or advanced education in early childhood education.
-Additionally, the Children’s Vision Screening Team is experienced in screening children with disabilities, including autism, ADHD, and hearing-impairments.
+POB’s Bright Eyes Screening Team has an excellent rapport with children.
+All members of the Bright Eyes Children’s Vision Screening Team have multiple years of experience with children and/or advanced education in early childhood education.
+Additionally, the Bright Eyes Children’s Vision Screening Team is experienced in screening children with disabilities, including autism, ADHD, and hearing impairments.

 Request a Screening

-The Children’s Vision Screening program is available to preschools, private and public schools, churches, synagogues, recreation centers, daycare centers, and Head Start programs.
+The Bright Eyes Children’s Vision Screening program is available to preschools, private and public schools, churches, synagogues, recreation centers, daycare centers, and Head Start programs.
 To request a screening at your site, please contact: